Force Deleting Backups

 where:

-• <days> is the retention period in days.
-After this period, Veeam Plug-In automatically force deletes the specified backup files.
+• <days> is the age limit in days.
+Veeam Plug-In force deletes all database backups if all of them are older than the specified number of days.

 • <backup_name> is the name of the backup.
 By default, Veeam Plug-In names backup files after the protected Microsoft SQL Server.